 |TAFE, Universities and other tertiary groups

 |Local police (including youth, school & Indigenous liaison officers), juvenile justice and related services

 Local basketball association and other sporting clubs typically football (various codes), netball, swimming – all are a great opportunities and pathways for the teenage participants

 Other groups and also Individuals and local residents

-To create a brand experience that is authentic in our mission and delivery, Midnight Basketball Australia embraces a set of values that reflect their commitment to improving the opportunities and experiences for all teenagers and belief in uplift.
+We are creating a brand experience that is authentic in our mission and delivery, Midnight Basketball Australia embraces a set of values that reflect their commitment to improving the opportunities and experiences for all young people and belief in uplift.

 Our brand embraces and expresses these values across all touchpoints.